Works updates

 From May 2022 Morgan Sindall, in collaboration with Oxford Brookes, began hosting drop-in information sessions on the first Monday of every month.
 Anyone is welcome to attend the sessions which allow for individuals or groups to hear about the latest developments and ask questions.

 They take place at the Morgan Sindall Site Office located within the previous Morrells Bar on the Clive Booth Student Village site.
-The next drop-in sessions will be taking place from 3.00pm to 5.00pm on:
+The next drop-in session will be taking place from 3.00pm to 5.00pm on:

 • Monday 20 May 2024